mmyrte/chelsa_cmip6/README.md

 and the respective scenario of interest.
 You can check this by using the CMIP6 data search interface on e.g. https://esgf-node.llnl.gov/search/cmip6/ There you can filter for the different parameters (e.g. experiment_id) and see if a dataset exists.
-E.g. by using the parameters given in teh example.
+E.g. by using the parameters given in the example.
 To check if also the historical data exists for the model, just change the activity_id to 'CMIP' and the experiment_id to 'historical'.
+Make sure the four variables needed do exist both for the scenario and the historical period:

+These variables are needed:
+- pr
+- tas
+- tasmax
+- tasmin

 OUTPUT
 ------------